Flaco (owl): Safety concerns and death

 Although Flaco successfully hunted, living in Central Park has other risks like vehicular traffic, rodenticide, and window collision.
 In 2021, when another Eurasian eagle-owl escaped from a zoo in Minnesota, it was killed in a road accident two weeks later.
 Rats are plentiful prey, and the prevalent use of rat poison in the city has made poisoning a common cause of death for raptors.
 Another owl, a barred owl known as Barry, was killed in the park in 2021 when she collided with a maintenance vehicle, perhaps affected by the quantity of rat poison inside her.
 The Central Park Conservancy, the organization which runs the park, has said it was not using rat poison, but rodenticide is still in use in the surrounding area.
 Flaco's forays outside the park starting in November 2023 renewed fears of rodenticide and vehicles, both of which are more common in other parts of the city.
 In "What Should Be Done About Flaco, the Eurasian Eagle-Owl Loose in New York?", an article published by National Audubon Society, the author argued for consideration not just for Flaco's well-being, but also that of native species of birds he could eat.
 Another Audubon representative told Slate that there was also a chance for Flaco's celebrity status to have a positive influence on other birds, since he is an example of "charismatic megafauna" which could inspire people to consider other wildlife.

 On February 23, 2024, Flaco was found on the ground on West 89th Street, seriously injured.
-Volunteers from the nearby Wild Bird Fund, alerted by residents, came to assist.
+Staff members from the nearby Wild Bird Fund, alerted by residents, came to assist.
 Flaco was pronounced dead shortly thereafter.
-Wild Bird Fund volunteers reported injuries on his chest and right eye.
+Wild Bird Fund staff reported injuries on his chest and right eye.
 He was found to have collided with the building, sustaining injuries either from the collision or impact with the ground.
 A necropsy conducted by the Bronx Zoo revealed both harmful levels of rat poison and pigeon herpesvirus in Flaco's system as a result of eating poisoned rats and feral pigeons.
 The viral infection caused extensive damage and inflammation of several internal organs, weakening him and thus making him more susceptible to a building collision.
 According to the WCS, these conditions were severe enough to be fatal even without such a collision.